 Whilst it is very easy to slip into debt, getting out of it poses a huge problem and most people do not know where to begin.
 This is when a skilled debt counsellor can help.
 Debts that have spiralled out of control can and do have a huge impact on personal lives.
 There is a constant feeling of anxiety and powerlessness as well as shame and worry about what the future holds.

 Relationships, work and mental health can all be at risk when debts have got a hold in your life.
-This is one of the reasons why Christians Against Poverty provides counselling as well as helping families to deal with letters from creditors when negotiation is required.
+This is one of the reasons why Christians Against Poverty provides counselling as well.
+They provide it in addition to helping families to deal with letters from creditors when negotiation is required.

 Christians Against Poverty